elchatz/ThoFeOne/README.rst

+Development version for varying mesh spacing and Hamiltonian discretization constant.

 ThoFeOne is a free (open source) Python package for the solution of the one-dimensional self-consistent quantum-Poisson problem in the Thomas-Fermi approximation.
 It is written in Python and can be used to calculate the